Sonic Adventure 2: Gameplay

 Sonic Adventure 2 is a 3D platform game divided into two campaigns: Hero and Dark.
 In the Hero campaign, players control Sonic, Tails, and Knuckles, who fight to save the world; in the Dark campaign, players control Shadow the Hedgehog, Doctor Eggman and Rouge the Bat, fighting to conquer it.
 Each campaign cycles through levels of its three characters, telling different sides of the story.
 Levels have a variety of themes (such as cities, jungles, desert pyramids and outer space), with some followed by boss fights.
 The two campaigns' stories occur in parallel; completing both campaigns unlocks a final story with all six characters, culminating in a final boss fight.

-Sonic and Shadow play fast-paced levels, emphasizing platforming.
+Sonic and Shadow's levels are fast-paced and emphasize platforming.
 Their homing attack can lock on to robots created by Eggman and GUN, and they can grind on rails.
 Tails's and Eggman's levels are slower and oriented towards multidirectional shooting; they are confined to mechs in which they can jump short heights, hover and shoot enemies.
-Knuckles's and Rouge's levels are open and feature action-adventure gameplay with treasure hunting; in each level, they must find three shards of the Master Emerald.
+Knuckles's and Rouge's levels feature open exploration with treasure hunting; in each level, they must find three shards of the Master Emerald.
 Their search is guided by radar and puzzle-based clues from harmless robots.
 Knuckles and Rouge can glide, defeat enemies with punches and kicks, and scale walls, digging into them to find power-ups.

 Adventure 2 has the health system found in many other Sonic games.
 The player collects rings scattered throughout the levels; being hit by an enemy while holding rings causes the player to drop them all, while being hit without rings causes them to lose a life.
 Tails and Eggman have health bars, which are slowly refilled by collecting rings.
 Dying with no lives results in a game over screen.
 The characters can obtain permanent upgrades that grant them new abilities; for example, one upgrade allows Sonic and Shadow to dash along a sequential trail of rings to reach distant platforms, one gives Tails and Eggman hover jets that slows their descent to cross large gaps, while another lets Knuckles and Rouge dig into the ground to uncover treasure and Master Emerald pieces.